 Our congregation continues to discern the call to support refugees in our community.
 A task force has organized the following ways to be a part of UPC’s continuing We Choose Welcome initiative:

-- Refugee Support Team: During Punch on the Porch on June 11, you can sign up for UPC’s Refugee Support Team – a list of volunteers to perform discrete jobs on an as-needed basis (g., providing transportation to a doctor’s appointment).
+- Refugee Support Team: You may sign up for UPC’s Refugee Support Team – a list of volunteers to perform discrete jobs on an as-needed basis (g., providing transportation to a doctor’s appointment).
 The team will support the activities of Refugee Community Partnership (RCP), a local refugee support organization (refugeecommunitypartnership.org).
 You can also sign up online at www.upcch.org/welcome.

 All are invited to join the effort.
-Contact Reid Chisholm at (919) 260-0992 with any questions or interest in sharing your talent and time.
+Contact Reid Chisholm at (919) 260-0992 or firstname.lastname@example.org with any questions or interest in sharing your talent and time.